DHCPCD(8) | System Manager's Manual | DHCPCD(8) |

 option can be used.

-For systems that support route metrics, each route will be tagged with the
+lowest metric.
+For systems that support route metrics, each route will be

-to use the interface with the same route and the lowest metric.
-See options
+routes to use the interface with the same route and the lowest metric.
+See

-below for controlling which interfaces we allow and deny through the use of
+options below for controlling which interfaces we allow and deny through the

 dhcpcd